Sandthorn/sandthorn_sequel_projection/README.md

 Main points:

-- Projections are placed in a projections folder for easy access
-- DSL for registering listeners to filtered event streams
+- DSL for registering event handlers that listen to filtered event streams
+- Event handlers receive one event at a time
+- Planned: projection manifests are used to declare dependent projections.
+This information can be used to execute non-dependent projections in parallel

 Requirements on event handling: